Regulus343/SolidSite/readme.md

 <a name="pagination"></a>
 ## Pagination

-SolidSite makes it easy to create URI segment-powered pagination rather than having to rely on GET query strings like `?page=2`.
+SolidSite makes it easy to create URI segment-powered pagination rather than having to rely on GET query strings like `?page=2` (while keeping the GET query option available for those who require it).
 This can allow you to create pagination systems that feature very clean URLs.

 **Setting up pagination:**